What are Networks?

 - Work with a Network Team to plan gatherings, visit churches and provide resources

-- Offer input to the Elder on a variety of issues
+- Offer input to the Office of Church Life and Health on a variety of issues

-- Channel information to the Elder about church needs, pastoral care concerns, possible flash points, etc.
+- Channel information to the Office of Church Life and Health about church needs, pastoral care concerns, possible flash points, etc.

-- Support transferring information from the Elder to the churches
+- Support transferring information from the Office of Church Life and Health to the churches

 - Provide a connector between the denomination and the local church